-Wild fires create special health issues for those who live close to them.
-Long term exposure to smoke and poor air quality as well as the fear, stress and anxiety caused by fires can be extremely taxing.
+Wildfires create special health issues for those who live close to them.
+Long-term exposure to smoke and poor air quality as well as the fear, stress and anxiety caused by fires can be extremely taxing.
 But we are not helpless.
 While we may not be able to put the fire out, there is a lot we can do to improve air quality in our homes, and protect our health and the health of our families and neighbors.
-We hope these suggestions are easy and helpful.

-Respiratory Tonics help keep lungs healthy and happy during long-term exposure to smoke.
+Respiratory tonics help keep lungs healthy and happy during long-term exposure to smoke.
 Helpful tonifying respiratory herbs include Mullein, Coltsfoot, Nettle, Raspberry leaf, Calendula, Marshmallow root and leaf, and, for those who feel safe using it, Comfrey.
-(Please note; there is controversy surrounding the safety of using Comfrey long term.
-Be sure to educate yourself before deciding to use it.
-Click here to view Rosemary’s thoughts on Comfrey safety.)
+(Please note: there is controversy surrounding the safety of using Comfrey long-term.
+Be sure to educate yourself before deciding to use it.)

 - 2 parts Mullein leaf